gcallah/work/bios/callahan.md

 **Gene Callahan** has a PhD in political theory from Cardiff University and a Master's in the philosophy of the social sciences from the London School of Economics.
-He is the author of *Economics for Real People*, and *Oakeshott on Rome and America*, and co-editor of *Tradition v.
+He is the author of *Economics for Real People* and *Oakeshott on Rome and America*, and co-editor of *Tradition v.
 Rationalism*,
 *Critics of Enlightenment Rationalism*, and